Recipe – Quinoa Flatbread

 Directions

-- In a blender, combine soaked quinoa, water, baking powder & salt.
+4. In a blender, combine the soaked quinoa, soaking water, and salt.
 (Peeled, whole garlic and/or any other spices can be put in now too.)

 Notes